aaadotpm/lightroom-random-image/README.md

 This software comes with no guarantees.
 Always use a test catalog when developing plug-ins.

-## Mapping keyboard shortcuts to plug-in functions on a Mac
+## Mapping keyboard shortcuts to plug-in functions on MacOS

 On a Mac it is easy to map keyboard shortcuts to any menu item of any application.